imoore76/ldlm/README.md

 if (!lock.Locked) {
     return HttpStatus(429, "429 Too Many Requests")
 }
 // Do not unlock.
-Lock will expire in 60 seconds, which enforce the rate limit.
+Lock will expire in 60 seconds, which enforces the rate limit.

 ExpensiveAPICall.Do()